Despite 'Loss Of Faith' In Kim Jong Un, The U.S. Tries Again For A Nuclear Deal

 Although the workings of North Korea's government are unusually opaque, three analysts told NPR that Kim does face certain political limits.
 While he has no meaningful political opposition, he does want to ensure the stability of his regime.

-Kim Jong Un "is the decision maker," said Jenny Town of the journal 38 North, which analyzed North Korea for the Stimson Center, a nonpartisan policy research center in Washington.
+Kim Jong Un "is the decision-maker," said Jenny Town of the journal 38 North, which analyzed North Korea for the Stimson Center, a nonpartisan policy research center in Washington.
 "He is able to make" decisions about the nuclear program, said Town, "but it doesn't come without consequences.
 And I think this is a bit underappreciated that there are different constituencies within North Korea that he does also have to answer to at some point."

 Books